thingsboard/thingsboard.github.io/docs/user-guide/contribution/extensions-development.md

 Here is [configuration](/docs/reference/plugins/rest/) and verification of **REST API Call Extension**.

-The same steps could be applied for the newly added extension, but taking into account new extension configuration and functionality.
+The same steps could be applied for the newly added extension, but taking into account the new extension configuration and functionality.